Medicinal Plant Lexicon

 Side effects

-Rarely gastrointestinal cramp complaints (reduce dosage!).
-The prolonged ingestion of senna leaves or senna pods (laxative abuse) can lead to problems with the water and electrolyte balance, especially potassium loss.
-There may also be blood and protein in the urine (proteinuria, hematuria).
-Chronic use leads to (reversible) pigment deposition in the intestinal mucosa.
+Rarely, gastrointestinal cramp complaints (reduce dosage!).
+Prolonged ingestion of senna leaves or senna fruits (laxative abuse) can lead to disturbances in water and electrolyte balance, especially potassium loss.
+Blood and protein may appear in the urine (hematuria, proteinuria).
+Chronic use may lead to (reversible) pigmentation of the intestinal mucosa.

 Interactions

-The chronic use of senna pods and senna leaves (laxative abuse) can increase the impact of digitalis drugs (drugs with cardiac glycosides) with the potassium deficiency, the effect of antiarrhythmic drugs may also be affected.
-By simultaneous use of thiazide diuretics, adrenal corticosteroids and liquorice root can further enhance the loss of potassium.
+Chronic use of senna fruits and senna leaves (laxative abuse) can increase the impact of digitalis drugs (drugs with cardiac glycosides) due to potassium deficiency.
+The effect of antiarrhythmic drugs may also be affected.
+Concomitant use of thiazide diuretics, adrenal corticosteroids, and licorice root can further increase potassium loss.

 References